ThreatNerdz/Splunk_TA_bro_patched/README.md

 # Splunk_TA_bro_patched

-Patches the Splunk_TA_bro that comes installed on logger within DetectionLab to apply tags, eventtypes and sourcetype splitting.
+Patches the Splunk_TA_bro that comes installed on logger within DetectionLab to apply tags, eventtypes and sourcetype splitters.